aaronodonoghue96/ultimate-music-quiz/README.md

 ### Play Again Button:
 ![Play Again Button](assets/screenshots/play_again_button.png)
 - The Play Again variant of the Play button found at the end screen, used to start a new game of the same length as the one just completed.

+### Future Features:
+Some features I would like to add to this quiz in the future include:
+- Difficulty levels (easy, medium, hard), which will cause different questions to be generated.
+- Options to customize types of music in the set of questions from one or more categories (e.g. select one or more genres and/or eras of music).
+- A shuffle function to shuffle the questions so they will be produced in a random order.
+- The ability for players to make a user account and log in, and keep track of their personal best.
+- A leaderboard to keep track of high scores across all players.
+- Achievements for feats such as getting a perfect score on a quiz.

 ## Technologies Used: